ghostintheshellarise/BiomedicalText/README.md

 You can find respective source files in .txt format here

 I also provide a .csv file that consolidates above data sets.

+Note:
+I keep on modifying the underlying codes to better analyse the text.
+Hence, the codes in older notebook may become outdated.